eikonal-equation/Bayesian-Surveillance-Evasion/README.md

 --------------------------------------------
 # Contributions / Acknowledgements

-* Dongping Qi has been responsible for a large part of the implementation of both algorithms and testing of the method, with guidance from Alexander Vladimirsky and David Bindel.
+* Dongping Qi has been responsible for the implementation and testing of both algorithms, with guidance from Alexander Vladimirsky and David Bindel.
 * Dongping Qi and Alexander Vladimirsky were mainly responsible for writing the manuscript, with help of editing from David Bindel.
 * Alexander Vladimirsky supervised the overall project, formulated the problem and contributed several algorithmic ideas.
-* The problem setting is inspired by the work of modelling environmental crimes by Elliot Cartee and Alexander Vladimirsky [further reading](https://epubs.siam.org/doi/abs/10.1137/19M1270483).
+* The problem setting is inspired by the work of modelling environmental crimes by Elliot Cartee and Alexander Vladimirsky ([further reading](https://epubs.siam.org/doi/abs/10.1137/19M1270483)).
 * David Bindel proposed the idea of applying Gaussian process regression. which can take advantage of the spatial correlations in the intensity function.
 * The authors are also grateful to M. Wegkamp and M. Nussbaum for providing advice on handling the right-censored data.